1230505039/Finding-Equation-of-Tangent/README.md

-When you run the code enter the number of equation's term.
+When you run the code enter the terms's values.
-Then enter the terms's values.
 After that enter a x point for tangent.